 Feeling Like You’re in the Lowland?

-We get so busy that we are just trying to keep up sometimes and then we don’t take the time to look ahead a bit and talk with our kids.
-Just a little reassurance regarding how to enter a room full of people they don’t know, or how to physically get to the location can be reassuring.
-In the reverse, take some time to talk with your kids when they return from an event and ask them specific questions that can’t be answered with, ‘fine’ or ‘not much’.
-I like to use the following which often spawns additional conversation.
-Tell me what you loved about your day or experience today? and What did you learn?’
+We get so busy that we are just trying to keep up sometimes, and then we don’t take the time to look ahead a bit and talk with our kids.
+Just a little reassurance regarding entering a room full of people they don’t know or how to physically get to the location can be reassuring.
+In reverse, take some time to talk with your kids when they return from an event.
+Ask them specific questions in such a way they cannot use ‘fine’ or ‘not much.’
+I like to use the following, which often spawn additional conversation.
+‘Tell me what you loved about your day or experience today?’
+And ‘What did you learn?’

-I hope you will try this and please leave a comment below.
+I hope you will try this, and please leave a comment below.